AshBoomstick1/CS-Portfolio-Project---Minesweeper/README.md

 # CS-Portfolio-Project---Minesweeper
 This is my Minesweeper game for my Codecademy Corse CS: 101

-There are 4 mines in a 5x5 grid.
-You type the cords of the tile you want to uncover and if you want to place a flag or not.
-Try to uncover all the unmined tiles.
-Note: You can't remove flags
+Objective: Uncover all clear tiles

+The number on each clear tile is the number of mines in any of the 8 surroduning tiles A flag is represented by an X
+If you have removing flags turned off, placing a flag on a clear tile ends the game

 If you don't have python you can download it here: https://www.python.org/downloads/ Then you can run the code in the IDE